Agoric/documentation/main/getting-started/README.md

 Agoric's Cosmic SwingSet enables developers to test smart contracts build with [ERTP](https://github.com/Agoric/ERTP) in various blockchain setup environments

+## Overview
 This document gives an overview of the process of setting up

-1  a local environment that will allow you to build and debug 2  an environment that emulates a remote setup for testing 3  deploying to the TestNet
+1.  a local environment that will allow you to build and debug
+2.  an environment that emulates a remote setup for testing
+3.  deploying to the TestNet
-4  (not available yet) deploying to MainNet
+4.  (not available yet) deploying to MainNet

 In order to build a DeFi app in the SwingSet environment, your team will have to write code for three things: